hvpham-yorku/BookHive/README.md

 Make sure you have Python installed.
 Then, install the required packages: pip install -r requirements.txt

-3. Configure the Databasse and Tables:
+3. Configure the Database and Tables:
   1. Start the Flask Shell
    flask shell
-  2. Inside the shell, inintialize the database: from website import db db.create_all()
+  2. Inside the shell, initialize the database: from website import db db.create_all()